 The first writing assignment of my general undergraduate seminar class focused on the legal and ethical ramifications of self-driving cars.
-I took this as an opportunity to develop my burgeoning awareness of the unhappy relationship between regulation and marketplaces and am happy with the result.
+I used it to further a burgeoning awareness of the unhappy relationship between regulation and marketplaces.

 CSCE 481 - Long Assignment 1

 Your goal in this assignment is to provide an executive summary of issues related to the operation and use of autonomous vehicles on roads.
 Assume that you have been asked by a state-level organization to provide a recommendation for how the state should proceed with allowing (or not), and to what level, the operation of autonomous vehicles on public streets.
 You may advocate for any range of solutions, from an outright ban to allowing unfettered access and experimentation, however your summary should correctly summarize the various pros and cons and give a well-reasoned recommendation in line with ethical guidelines.